jstaf/onedriver/README.md

 ## Building onedriver yourself

-In addition to the traditional [Go tooling](https://golang.org/dl/), you will need a C compiler and development headers for `webkit2gtk-4.0`.
+In addition to the traditional [Go tooling](https://golang.org/dl/), you will need a C compiler and development headers for `webkit2gtk-4.0` and `json-glib`.
 On Fedora, these can be obtained with
-`dnf install golang gcc pkg-config webkit2gtk3-devel`.
+`dnf install golang gcc pkg-config webkit2gtk3-devel json-glib-devel`.
 On Ubuntu, these dependencies can be installed with `apt install golang gcc pkg-config libwebkit2gtk-4.0-dev`.